muenyz/Hyper-RAG/README.md

 ### Or Run by Steps

 1. Prepare the data.
-You can download the dataset from Google Drive <a href="https://pan.baidu.com/s/1mrDJVpMW59gLtRRSXafXdw?pwd=w642">here</a>, or Baidu Cloud <b href="https://pan.baidu.com/s/1mrDJVpMW59gLtRRSXafXdw?pwd=w642">here</b>.
+You can download the dataset from Google Drive <a href="https://drive.google.com/drive/folders/1JxXXUR4Jx-2IKn4VGpDeH4xb4-nYEWBx?usp=sharing">here</a>, or Baidu Cloud <a href="https://pan.baidu.com/s/1mrDJVpMW59gLtRRSXafXdw?pwd=w642">here</a>.
 Put the dataset in the root direction.
 Then run the following command to preprocess the data.

 ```bash
 python reproduce/Step_0.py